How to Bill Change Orders on AIA G702/G703

 G702-Style Summary

-- Original Contract Sum (base contract)
+- Original Contract Sum for the base contract

 G703-Style Continuation / SOV